NeonilaH/Javascript/SoloLearn.md

 Complete the function to take Team 1 and Team 2 goals as arguments and output the final result of the match:
 - "Team 1 won", if Team 1's score is higher than Team 2's score
 - "Team 2 won", if Team 2's score is higher than Team 1's score
-- "Draw", if the scores are equal*/
+- "Draw", if the scores are equal
 ```js
 let goalsTeam1 = 0
 let goalsTeam2 = 1